shanizalingle/scrabble-score/README.md

 ## Description

-_Make a console application that takes a word and returns the Scrabble score for that word.
-Make sure to start with your specs, and that you include a README for this project and create a Git repository for it.
-Here are the values of letters in Scrabble:_
+_This is a console application that takes a word and returns the Scrabble score for that word.
+Here are the values of letters in Scrabble: A, E, I, O, U, L, N, R, S, T = 1 point, D, G = 2 points, B, C, M, P = 3 points, F, H, V, W, Y = 4 points, K = 5 points, J, X = 8 points, Q, Z = 10 points._

 ## Setup/Installation Requirements